schalkneethling/html-comprehensive-guide/src/content/docs/book/chapter002/index.md

 ### `lang`

-Being at the root of our document, there is one attribute that should always be set on the `html` element.
-The `lang` attribute on the `html` element indicates the primary natural language the document is written in.
+One attribute that should always be set on the `html` element is the `lang` attribute.
+This indicates the primary natural language the document is written in.
 It also assists speech synthesis tools in what pronunciations to use, and helps translation tools select the rules they should apply.
 This is critical for the overall accessibility of your documents.
 It takes the following form:

 ```html
 <html lang="en">